jianminchen/100-hard-level-algorithms-2018-summer-campaign/LongestRepeatedSubstring-overlap/ReadMe.md

 July 21, 2020<br>

-It is tough learning experience how to solve this algorithm using dynamic programming. <br>
+It is tough learning experience how to solve this algorithm using dynamic programming. <br> I also found the algorithm called "1044.
+Longest Duplicate Substring" hard level on Leetcode.com. <br>

 Longest repeatable substring<br>
 [Here](https://www.geeksforgeeks.org/longest-repeating-and-non-overlapping-substring/) is the link on geeksforgeeks.com. <br>